 This is followed by the first kiss of the newly married couple.
 The officiant traditionally says, "You may now kiss the bride," but modern couples often find it strange for someone else to give permission to kiss a grown woman.
 Instead, the officiant can say, "You may now kiss each other," or the bride and groom can kiss immediately after the declaration of marriage.

-The officiant says, "I present to you Mr. and Mrs. ________," if they are changing their names, or,"I present to you the newly married couple, Jane and John," if they are not.
+Usually, the last thing the officiant says is, "I present to you Mr./Mrs. and Mrs./Mr. (last name)," if one party is changing their name or, "I present to you the newly married couple, (name) and (name)," if they are not.
 The guests stand and applaud as the couple then leads the recessional out.